chm1975/chm/filecoin_consensus_visualization_toold.md

 **Proposal Type:*** `rfp`

+## Summary
+This document outlines Protofire’s (a sub-division of Altoros) proposition on providing a  blockchain specialist developer team to build the Consensus Visualization Tool.
+We believe that we can build robust solution and contribute with our experience to Filecoin network community.

+## Who we are

+[Protofire](https://protofire.io) is a team of engineers that helps providers of decentralized protocols, infrastructures and developer platforms to accelerate the growth of their ecosystems.
+By providing hands-on coding and contributions, Protofire specializes in supercharging developer adoption and network usage.
+We ship applications, smart contracts, and developer tools (SDKs/APIs/sample apps), as well as assist you in improving performance/cost of oracles.
+Having been interested in Filecoin, our team researched and checked the network to learn and understand the structure, scalability, and security.
+Based on our experience working with different protocols, networks and as specialists in developing blockchain technologies, we propose our Protofire’s team to build the required tool.

 ## Project Description

-Develop an open-source blockchain consensus visualization tool that demonstrates Filecoin's Expected Consensus process.
+Develop an open-source blockchain consensus visualization tool that demonstrates Filecoin's [Expected Consensus](https://github.com/filecoin-project/devgrants/blob/master/rfps/rfp-consensus-visualization-tool.md#about-expected-consensus-ec) process.
 It must show the main chain and also other forks.
 Expected Consensus based on Storage Power Mining is a very exciting consensus algorithm in Filecoin.
 Educate those new to Filecoin on how it works.
 Observe when bad forks happen and probe when and why they may be occurring.

 ## Deliverables
-We agree to work under the scope of work detailed in the deliverable rules shared on this link.
+We agree to work under the scope of work detailed in the deliverable rules shared on this [link](https://github.com/filecoin-project/devgrants/blob/master/rfps/rfp-consensus-visualization-tool.md#deliverables).
 Other deliverables points are:
 - Open source Github repository with public access
 - Hosted application working with Testnet and Mainnet